experionarjun/React-Boilerplate/README.md

-# Webpack Config
+# React Boilerplate
-Just a test repo to show webpack config for a react project.
+Boilerplate application for a react project run with Webpack and Eslint.

 Install dependencies
 ```